mingzhenhe/mingzhenhe.github.io/_pages/about.md

 **Research Interests**

 I am interested in Machine Learning theory, e.g., kernel methods and deep learning theory.
 My research interest starts from investigating asymmetric kernels, the primal-dual relationship, and random features.
+Currently, my research focused on the following directions:

+- a
+- b

 Feel free to drop me an email to connect!